ahmed-khlifi/signal-edge/README.md

 # SafeWallet – AI-Powered Fraud Detection & Identity Verification Platform

 Hello! 😊 This repository contains my semester project: an AI-powered platform for fraud detection and identity verification in financial systems.

+## Demo
+Watch a quick demo of the platform here: [YouTube Demo](https://youtu.be/YYAs1Bp0wNs)

 ## Overview
 SafeWallet monitors transactions and verifies identities in real time using AI, aiming to detect suspicious activity and prevent the use of fake documents during KYC processes.
 The platform also manages machine learning models and datasets, providing a centralized dashboard to: